Rocky Mountain Elk g

 ADAMS FALLS

-Adams Falls is one of the most popular photography areas within Rocky Mountain National Park.
+Adams Falls is one of the most popular photography areas within the park.
 The falls are located on the Big Thompson River and are easily accessible from the main road.
 There are several pull-offs along the road where you can park and walk to the falls.
 Adams Falls is a great place to photograph both day and night.
 During the day, the sun illuminates the falls and creates a beautiful rainbow effect.
 At night, the falls are lit by spotlights, creating a stunning effect.

 MILNER PASS AND POUDRE LAKE